TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 <br />

-This one is a `phpLiteAdmin v1.9` login page:
+This path leads to `phpLiteAdmin v1.9` login page:

 <br />